dwj300/.dotfiles/README.md

 Hi thanks for checking out my dotfiles.
 Within this repository you are able to see a little preview of how I have configured the tools that I use everyday to make my work more efficient and effective.
-I have my more private configurations within a private repository but you'll be able to get a pretty good idea of my workflow from this.

 Technical Listing
 -----------------